 Crispy Zucchini Chips, also known as Zucca Chips are becoming popular among the restaurant crowd and foodies alike.
-Zucchini Chips are a healthier alternative to potato chips, which has a high level of carbohydrates.
+Our recipe is a healthier alternative to potato chips, which have a high level of carbohydrates.

-How To Make Crispy Zucchini Chips
+How to Make Zucchini Chips

 Crispy Zucchini Chips – Test Method #1 Baked